All Episodes

 That's what's at stake with this legislation.

-And I know it's it's hard for a lot of people to believe that their fellow citizens, elected officials, would do something this destructive.
+And I know it's hard for a lot of people to believe that their fellow citizens, elected officials, would do something this destructive.

-I I can't relate to having to desire that much power to control people's lives, to limit other people's freedom.
+If you don't understand modern day left-wing, statist-oriented Democrat Party, if you don't understand, and you can't, I mean, I don't, I can't relate to having to desire that much power to control people's lives, to limit other people's freedom.

-I don't I can't relate to it.
+I don't, I can't relate to it.

 I understand it through history.